 The PowerBook 180c also boasted impressive specs.
 It came with a zippy 33 MHz Motorola 68030 CPU and 6882 math coprocessor.
 It packed 4MB of RAM (expandable to 14MB using an additional RAM card).
 Despite its chunky case design, the laptop proved comfortable to use.
 This model remained in great demand for its entire lifespan.

-Unlike today’s MacBooks, the PowerBook featured a bunch of ports.
+Unlike most recent Apple laptops, the PowerBook featured a bunch of ports.
 You got a plug for Apple Desktop Bus services, two RS-422 serial ports, a SCSI port, microphone and speaker jacks — even a bay for a modem.
 In addition, users could output to external monitors using a 256-color video connector.

 The bigger problem?
 Pathetic battery life.